EU lays out rules to allow more state aid for green projects | Headlines

 EU lays out rules to allow more state aid for green projects

-Aid can cover up to 100% of the funding gap for green projects, including through measures like carbon contracts for difference, which would guarantee a carbon price to a project developer, irrespective of the price on the EU’s carbon market.
-Support for fossil fuels such as coal and oil is unlikely to be approved, while new investments in natural gas must be compatible with the EU's climate targets and help countries shift away from higher-emitting fuels, the Commission said.
+Aid can cover up to 100% of the funding gap for green projects, including through carbon contracts for difference, which guarantee a carbon price to a project developer, irrespective of the price on the EU's carbon market.
+Support for fossil fuels such as coal and oil is unlikely to be approved, while new investments in natural gas must be compatible with the EU's climate targets, the Commission said.

-EU countries will be allowed to pump more money into green projects in climate, energy and the environment, while state support for fossil fuels is unlikely to be approved by Brussels, the European Commission said on Tuesday.
+EU countries will be allowed to pump more money into green projects in climate, energy and the environment, while state support for fossil fuels will face more hurdles to be approved by Brussels, the European Commission said on Tuesday.
 The Commission, which vets national governments' state aid to check that it does not distort competition in the European Union single market, set out the upgraded competition rules aimed at helping countries meet climate change targets.

 The EU aims to cut its net greenhouse gas emissions 55% by 2030 from 1990 levels and eliminate them by 2050.
 That will require huge low-carbon investments, including extra energy sector investments of 350 billion euros ($395 billion) a year this decade.
 "Although a significant share will come from the private sector, public support will play a role in ensuring that the green transition happens fast," EU competition chief Margrethe Vestager said.

-The new rules expand the areas where countries can offer support, including clean transport, energy efficiency in buildings, and protecting nature.
-Aid can cover up to 100% of the funding gap for green projects, including through measures like carbon contracts for difference, which would guarantee a carbon price to a project developer, irrespective of the price on the EU's carbon market.
+The new rules expand the areas where countries can offer support, including clean transport and energy efficiency in buildings.
+Aid can cover up to 100% of the funding gap for green projects, including through carbon contracts for difference, which guarantee a carbon price to a project developer, irrespective of the price on the EU's carbon market.

-Support for fossil fuels such as coal and oil is unlikely to be approved, while new investments in natural gas must be compatible with the EU's climate targets and help countries shift away from higher-emitting fuels, the Commission said.
-Brussels also set out guidelines for how countries can support the closure of coal, peat and oil shale plants.
+Support for fossil fuels such as coal and oil is unlikely to be approved, while new investments in natural gas must be compatible with the EU's climate targets, the Commission said.
+Countries can, however, use aid to close profitable coal, peat and oil shale plants faster than market forces alone would have done, and invest in lower-emissions generation.
+Poorer EU countries face looser rules in this area until the end of 2023 - a short deadline aimed at encouraging them to move away from polluting fossil fuels faster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)